thuyvy119/End-to-end-Machine_Learning_projects/README.md

 # End-to-end-Machine_Learning_projects

-In this repository, I have been building an end-to-end machine learning project for stroke prediction with Streamlit, FastAPI and Docker.
+In this repository, I have been building an end-to-end machine learning project for stroke prediction with Streamlit, FastAPI.

 The dataset of stroke prediction on Kaggle with 11 features and this project includes steps as below: